Job Boretsky: Biography

 His family came from Bircha (Bircza) in Galicia.
 He was educated at the Lviv Dormition Brotherhood School and abroad.
 He worked as a teacher and rector at the Lviv Dormition Brotherhood School (1604–5) and was the first rector of the Kyiv Epiphany Brotherhood School (1615–18).
 In 1619, he became hegumen of St. Michael's Golden-Domed Monastery of Kyiv.

 In August 1620 the patriarch of Jerusalem, Theophanes III, ordained Boretsky metropolitan of Kyiv, Halychyna, and All-Rus'.
 Boretsky had a strong influence on the Cossacks under Petro Konashevych-Sahaidachny's hetmancy.
 As, metropolitan Boretsky composed a petition in defense of the Orthodox hierarchy entitled Protestacja (1621).
 Along with the Greek-Catholic Metropolitan bishop of Kyiv Josyf Veliamyn Rutsky, he favoured a general reconciliation within the Ukrainian church, but failed to gain the support of the Cossacks for his plans.
 A prolific translator, Boretsky also wrote poems honouring saints, petitions, prefaces, and edicts.
 "Perestoroha" is attributed to him.
 He was the co-author of "Apolleia Apolohii" (A Refutation of 'A Defense,' 1628) and the translator of "Antolohion" from the Greek (1619).
+Boretsky also lent money to Kyivan printer Tymofiy Verbytskyi and owned the building in Podil which housed the printing house managed by Verbytskyi's colleague Spiridon Sobol.
+An appeal to Boretsky is contained in Verbytskyi's Horologion, which was published in 1625.